JakubFranek/Kapytal/docs/glossary.md

 ## Refund ![Icon](../resources/icons/icons-custom/coins-arrow-back.png)

 Refund is a special type of [Transaction](#transaction) that "reverts" the effects of an [Expense](#expense-).
-The user can create a Refund by right-clicking an Expense in [Transaction Table](#transaction-table-) and selecting "Add Refund".
+The user can create a Refund by right-clicking an Expense in [Transaction Table](#transaction-table-) and selecting *Add Refund*.

 Refunds can refund the Expense fully or partially.
 Each Refund can relate to only one Expense, while each Expense can be refunded by multiple Refunds.
 However, the total sum of refunded money cannot exceed the total amount defined by the Expense.

 Refunds can refund money to a different [Cash Account](#cash-account-) than the Cash Account defined in the refunded Expense.
 The date & time of a Refund cannot be earlier than the date & time of the refunded Expense.

-To find Refund's refunded Expense, or to find refunded Expense's Refunds, right-click the chosen Transaction and select "Find related".
+To find Refund's refunded Expense, or to find refunded Expense's Refunds, right-click the chosen Transaction and select *Find related*.

 For the purposes of most [Reports](#reports), Refunds are either treated separately, or as "inverted" Expense.
 Refunds are never considered as [Income](#income-).

 ## Reports

 Reports are used to analyse and visualize your data using charts and tables.
-Reports can be accessed via the "Reports" menu item.
+Reports can be accessed via the *Reports* menu item.

 Note reports always analyse only the [Transactions](#transaction) or [Account Items](#account-item) that are passing through [Transaction Filters](#transaction-filters-).
 The user can use this to their advantage, for example to remove some Transactions from the analysed data set etc.